soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 Welcome!
 I am a PhD candidate in the [Department of Linguistics at NYU](https://as.nyu.edu/departments/linguistics/homepage.html).
 My advisor is [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/).

 My research primarily focuses on syntax and morphology.
-One of my ongoing projects focuses on how nominal arguments are represented in syntax.
-I also examine the syntactic size of nominals by drawing evidence from understudied languages.
+One of my ongoing projects focuses on how nominal arguments are represented (non-)thematic domains in syntax.
+I also examine the syntactic size of (non-)derived nominals by drawing evidence from understudied languages.

 <!-- My analysis also draws parallels between the thematic domain and the speech act domain, which have been considered to be two separate domains. -->